 But, since you tend to have to overcook the turkey to make sure the stuffing reaches a safe temperature, we just cook ours in a baking dish, but we’ve always still called it stuffing.

-Homemade Stuffing Recipe ingredients
+Homemade Stuffing Recipe Ingredients

 • hearty white sliced bread – this is the sturdy bread base that will absorb all the flavors.
 I usually use Pepperidge Farm Farmhouse Hearty White sliced bread or something similar.